Akul2010/rlvoice/README.md

 <b>Credits to nateshmbhat for creating the original library rlvoice.</b>

-This library has not yet been released on PyPI, so the only way to use this right now is to have the project locally cloned.
+The library has been released!

 <h2 align="center">Offline Text To Speech (TTS) converter for Python </h2>